pgRouting/pgrouting/src/contraction/doc/contraction.rst

 Linear nodes
 ......................

-.. note:: TODO: based on the code explain precisely what is considered a linear node
+A node is considered a linear node if satisfies the following:

+- The number of adjacent vertices are 2.
+- Should have atleast one incoming edge and one outgoing edge.

 .. rubric:: Examples